kennethleungty/Web-Scraping-Walkthrough-HCP-Info/README.md

 ___
 ### Comments
 Please do let me know your feedback about this repo.
-I do believe there are still some kinks to resolve, since I still do get thrown an Exception (e.g. stale element reference: element is not attached to the page document) every now and then.
-Also, feel free to tell me how I can better improve the script, as well as the information listed in this README.
+I do believe there are still some kinks to resolve, since I still do get thrown an Exception (e.g. stale element reference: element is not attached to the page document) every now and then, despite the strategic placements of wait times.

+Please also feel free to share with me ideas to improve the script and details listed in the notebooks.
 Thanks!